jasonwbarnett/terraform-registry-proxy/README.md

 1. Without external artifact storage
 2. With external artifact storage

-Read each section below for more details
+Read each section below for more details.
+We will use [Artifactory][4] as our example artifact storage and the Caddy web server for our examples as well, but any web server or artifact storage should work.

 ### Without external artifact storage